uclamii/model_tuner/README.md

 ## Notes
 - This class is designed to be flexible and can be extended to include additional functionalities or custom metrics.
 - It is essential to properly configure the parameters during initialization to suit the specific requirements of your machine learning task.
-- Ensure that all dependencies are installed and properly imported before using the ModelTuner class.
+- Ensure that all dependencies are installed and properly imported before using the model_tuner class.

 ## Input Parameters